Accrington Corporation Tramways

 Uniforms

 Staff working the newly inaugurated electric services were provided with double-breasted, lancer-style tunics with five pairs of buttons (narrowing from top to bottom) and stand-up collars; the latter bore system initials ('A C T') on the bearer's right-hand side, and and an employee number on left-hand side.
-The tensioned-crown peaked caps bore standard, off-the -shelf', script-lettering grade badges, either 'Driver' or 'Conductor'; these were almost certainly made in nickel to match the buttons.
+The tensioned-crown peaked caps bore standard, off-the -shelf, script-lettering grade badges, either 'Driver' or 'Conductor'; these were almost certainly made in nickel to match the buttons.

-Tramcar crews were also issued with long, double-breasted greatcoats with five pairs of buttons and high, fold-over collars; the latter carried nickel system initials ('A C T') on both sides.
+Tramcar crews were also issued with long, double-breasted greatcoats with five pairs of buttons and high, fold-over collars; the latter carried individual nickel system initials ('A C T') on both sides.

 Inspectors were provided with typical single-breasted 'tramway inspector' jackets with hidden buttons (or more likely, hook and eye fasteners), all edged in a finer material than the main jacket, and with stand-up collars.
 The latter certainly bore insignia, though surviving photographs are unfortunately not of sufficient quality to discern what these were.
 Caps were initially of the drooping-peak type, which were eventually displaced by tensioned-crown peaked caps, the glossy peaks of which were embellished with braiding.
 Although the caps almost certainly bore a badge — more than likely the grade embroidered in script lettering — photographic evidence that would confirm this is so far yet to surface.